SharifEhab/Automatic-3D-Liver-Segmentation/README.md

 ## Training and Logging

 ### Mixed Precision Training
 Mixed precision training leverages both `float32` and `float16` data types to accelerate training while reducing memory usage.
-It is implemented using PyTorch’s `torch.cuda.amp` package:
+It is implemented using PyTorch’s `torch.cuda` package:

 - Forward and backward passes are performed in `float16` where possible.
 - Critical computations, such as loss scaling, are performed in `float32` to maintain numerical stability.